-Cyber-Safety awareness and training will be required while putting into practice social and professional etiquette relating to electronic devices.
+Cybersecurity Awareness Training will be required while putting into practice social and professional etiquette relating to electronic devices.
 In addition to the rules outlined in these guidelines, students will be expected to comply with all class and school rules.
 The use of a cell phone is not a right but a privilege.
 When abused, privileges will be withdrawn.
 The following are considered more serious offenses/infractions and will be referred directly to the administration to be reviewed: